Arthropods in film: Horror

 Arthropods are effective tools to instill horror, because fear of arthropods may be conditioned into people's minds.
 Indeed, Jamie Whitten quoted in his book That We May Live, (talking about insects):

 The enemy is already here-in the skies, in the fields, and waterways.
 It is dug into every square foot of our earth; it has invaded homes, schoolhouses, public buildings; it has poisoned food and water; it brings sickness and death by germ warfare to countless millions of people every year....
 The enemy within-these walking, crawling, jumping, flying pests-destroy more crops than drought and floods.
 They destroy more buildings than fire.
 They are responsible for many of the most dreaded diseases of man and his domestic animals....
 Some of them eat or attack everything man owns or produces-including man himself.

 Thus, insects and other arthropods are dangerous to humans in both obvious and less obvious ways.
 Undoubtedly, arthropods are dangerous for their potential to carry disease.
 Somewhat less apparently, arthropods cause damage to buildings, crops, and animals.
-Since arthropods can be harmful in so many ways, using insects and other arthropods to frighten people in movies was a logical step.
+Since arthropods can be harmful in so many ways, using insects and other arthropods to frighten people in films was a logical step.

 Giant insects or "Big Bugs"

-Aside from a natural fear or aversion to arthropods, reasons for using such creatures in movies could be metaphorical.
+Aside from a natural fear or aversion to arthropods, reasons for using such creatures in films could be metaphorical.
 Many of the most famous "Big Bug Movies" were made in the 1950s in the aftermath of World War II, when the world was introduced to the cataclysmic destruction inflicted by nuclear bombs.
 The bomb was unapproachable, remote, and terrifying; spiders and ants mutated by nuclear radiation to become huge were terrifying, but thanks to the competent government officials, soldiers, policemen, and detectives, the bugs were stopped and safety was restored.
 Nuclear terror was conquered without expressly facing a nuclear bomb.
 In this way, big bug movies could be cathartic and liberating to the general public.
 By another view, big bug movies could be less metaphorical, and more literally reflect concerns about the health effects of actual insect infestations as well as pesticides such as DDT.

 Big bug films may symbolize sexual desire.
 Margaret Tarrat says in her article "Monsters of the id" that "[Big bug movies] arrive at social comment through a dramatization of the individual's anxiety about his or her own repressed sexual desires, which are incompatible with the morals of civilized life."
 By this theory, gigantic swarming insects could represent the huge, torrential—but repressed due to the demands of society—sexual desires possessed by the creator and viewer of the Big Bug movie.